-No one really knows exactly how turkey became a Thansksgiving staple.
-While the Pilgrims probably had the now-traditional bird, it wasn’t the centerpiece of their famous meal, and those who participated in the first feast of the holiday had something much different on their plates.
+No one really knows exactly how turkey became a Thanksgiving staple in America.
+While the Pilgrims probably had the now-traditional bird, it wasn't the centerpiece of their famous meal, and those who participated in the first feast of the holiday had something much different on their plates.

-The first Thanksgiving feast, which likely took place mid-October 1621, was a celebration of a bountiful harvest.
-The Pilgrims invited local Indians and created a great feast out of just about everything they could fish from the sea or hunt in the forest, which led to a pretty crazy menu by modern standards for this National Holiday that is now traditionally held on the last Thursday in November.
+The first Thanksgiving feast, which likely took place mid-October 1621, was a celebration of a successful harvest.
+The Pilgrims invited local Indians and created a great feast out of just about everything they could fish from the sea or hunt in the forest.
+It led to a pretty crazy menu by modern standards for this National Holiday that is now traditionally held on the last Thursday in November.

-Here’s a list of seven animals the Plymouth Colony settlers and Native Americans chowed down on at the first Thanksgiving.
+Here's a list of seven animals the Plymouth Colony settlers and Native Americans chowed down on at the first Thanksgiving.

-The Wampanoag Indians invited by the Pilgrims killed five deer to present to the colonists, so we know venison was on the 1621 menu.
-If you need an excuse to go deer hunting in late November, you can claim it’s for a historically-accurate meal.
+The Wampanoag people invited by the Pilgrims killed five deer to present to the colonists, so we know venison was on the 1621 Thanksgiving dinner menu.
+If you need an excuse to go deer hunting in late November, you can claim it's for a historically-accurate meal.

 3. Heath Hen